oremnirv/radiology_expertise/README.md

 # Radiology expertise exploration
 Extarct radiologist speciality features by the EM algorithm for future predictive modelling

+## Setup and execution
+Please see setup.md and API folder

 ## Background/Context

 Radiology practice patterns -- physician caseloads and utilization with